 2) To be caught Inzaghi in open play five or more times during a single half of football

-Heskeyed – The process by which a player becomes so useless, they end up becoming undroppable due to being repeatedly Carrolled (Andy) out of pity by managers, fans and pundits alike.
+Heskey – The process by which a player becomes so useless, they end up becoming undroppable due to being repeatedly praised out of pity by managers, fans and pundits alike.

 I